TEACHING FACULTY QUALIFICATIONS POLICY AND PROCEDURES

 Board of Trustees Approval September 18, 2020

-Tested Experience - Current Employees
+Tested Experience for Current BSU Employees

 HLC Requirements for Faculty Qualifications and Tested Experience